 Now you should see the available layers corresponding to your shapefiles.

 Next, the layers need to be configured and “published”.
-Click “Publish” in the right-hand side.
+Click “Publish” on the right-hand side.

 7.1 Specify Coordinate Reference Systems, SRS